kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 ## Using Inference

 The use of GRAKN.AI to infer new information about a dataset lies at its core.
-We have a [detailed example of using the Grakn reasoner](../examples/grakn-reasoner.html) to infer information about the genealogy dataset, and an additional discussion on the same topic can be found in our ["Family Matters" blog post](https://blog.grakn.ai/family-matters-1bb639396a24#.525ozq2zy).
+We have a [detailed example of using the Grakn reasoner](../examples/grakn-reasoner.html) to infer information about the genealogy dataset.
+An additional discussion on the same topic can be found in our ["Family Matters" blog post](https://blog.grakn.ai/family-matters-1bb639396a24#.525ozq2zy).

 ## Using Analytics